Think Tank for Women in Business & Technology

-I’ve been thinking and researching a lot about what has held women back throughout history.
-Why don’t we have more female world-class scientists, business leaders, and innovators, even in areas that are historically known as female domains such as cooking, sewing, and dancing, the highest-paid chefs, designers, and dancers are male.
-Why?
-I’ve been wracking my brain to figure this out and here is my hypothesis which I’m still researching and developing further.
-At the moment it’s just my theory and needs a lot more empirical evidence and research but you have to start from somewhere.
-My conjecture is that somehow it all goes back to information which is the glue that binds three elements that shape all human experience.
+Let’s start with a simple question: why don’t we have more female world-class scientists, business leaders, and innovators?
+Even in areas that are historically known as female domains such as cooking, sewing, and dancing, the highest-paid chefs, designers, and dancers are male.
+Here is a premise worth considering.
+Somehow it all appears to stem from the flow of information between three elements that shape all of human experience.
 Those elements are nature, nurture and the self.

-- Nature is our biology, and DNA which define our mental and physical components.
+- Nature is our biology, the DNA which defines our mental and physical components.

-- Nurture is driven by our environment which includes culture, education, law, politics, economy, workplace, and technology.
+- Nature is driven by our environment which includes culture, education, law, politics, economy, workplace, and technology.

-- Self is the third and the last factor which has the ability to decide to what degree we will be defined by our nature or environment.
-This is the question of free will, which fascinated me as a woman born and brought up in an underprivileged and traditional society which was profoundly oppressive towards women.
+- The Self is the third and the last factor which has the ability to decide to what degree we will be defined by our nature or environment.

 Women & Information Gap